Twentieth Century Motor Car Corporation: Fraud

 The company had already encountered legal troubles when California's Corporations Department ordered it to stop offering stock for public sale because it had no permit.

-Rumors of fraud began to emerge, followed by investigations by a TV reporter and some newspapers.
-The California Corporation Commission began an investigation as well.
-Although Clifft said he still believed in the project and said that he was promised $3 million in royalties once the Dale went into production, he only received $1,001, plus a $2,000 check, which bounced.
-Carmichael went into hiding, and was featured in a 1989 episode of Unsolved Mysteries, which detailed the fraud behind the Dale for which she was a wanted fugitive.
-She was eventually found working in Dale, Texas, under the alias Katherine Elizabeth Johnson, at a flower shop.
-She was arrested, extradited to California, tried and sent to prison for eighteen months.
+Rumors of fraud emerged, followed by investigations by a TV reporter and some newspapers.
+The California Department of Corporations began an investigation as well.
+Although Clifft said he still believed in the project and was promised $3 million in royalties once the Dale went into production, he only received $1,001, plus a $2,000 check, which bounced.
+Carmichael went into hiding and was featured in a 1989 episode of Unsolved Mysteries, which detailed the fraud behind the Dale for which she was a wanted fugitive.
+She was eventually found working at a flower shop in Dale, Texas, under the alias Katherine Elizabeth Johnson.
+She was arrested, extradited to California, tried, and sent to prison for eighteen months.

 Carmichael died of cancer in 2004.
 Clifft, who was never shown to have been involved in the fraud, later formed The Dale Development Co. and developed and received several patents before dying in 1981.

 HBO documentary

 HBO premiered a four-part documentary titled The Lady and the Dale on January 31, 2021.
-Directors for the series are Nick Cammilleri and Zackary Drucker.
+The directors of the series are Nick Cammilleri and Zackary Drucker.
 The documentary has been described as "... a lot of stories - about fraud, flight, FBI manhunts, transgender politics, selective prosecution, bias in the media, and corruption in the courts."